ethsema-mirror/ethsema/README.md

 # Getting Started

-Here is an simple example.
+Here is an simple example, which can be exploited by an reentrancy attacker.

 ```solidity
 pragma solidity ^0.8.11;